The Pit

 Re-reading anything can become tedious and boring quickly, which means that it’s a good exercise in my quest to tame boredom.
 By selecting the most boring, stupid, and jargon-filled articles, and reading them multiple times until exhaustion while trying to comprehend them, you train your mind to no longer consider enjoyment as a deciding factor in finishing a task.

-I suggest starting starting with one page articles and 5 reads * 3 reps, below is a list of boring HR Scrum and Agile mumbo jumbo-related keywords that are guaranteed to make your brain scream in agony and beg for the sweet release of death:
+I suggest starting with one page articles and 5 reads * 3 reps, below is a list of boring HR Scrum and Agile mumbo jumbo-related keywords that are guaranteed to make your brain scream in agony and beg for the sweet release of death:

 1. Agile Talent Acquisition and Sprint-Based Recruiting Methodologies